 I was a voracious reader.
-In Junior High I had a required Reading class where each student had to read ten books during the quarter.
+In Junior High, I had a required Reading class where each student had to read ten books during the quarter.
 I read over 100.
-Dozens of Scholastic book club titles and every Chip Hilton sports novel was devoured.
+Dozens of Scholastic book club titles and every Chip Hilton sports novel were devoured.
 After we moved to Hawaii I became more interested in sports, primarily basketball, but I was still a reader.
 It was in late high school that I discovered Pellucidar, the land in the Earth’s core, and Barsoom (John Carter of Mars) via the novels by Edgar Rice Burroughs.
 An older brother gave me the Chronicles of Narnia as a Christmas gift when I was sixteen.

 Now I have the privilege of reading for a living and still get to read for fun.
 I read 75+ thriller, espionage, legal thriller, science fiction, or fantasy novels a year.
 It is my mind candy.

 Did literature (“Christian” or not) have any part in bringing you to Christ?

 Not really.
 But it did impact me later.
 The book Knowing God by J.I.
-Packer was the most influential book on my life when I was 19 years old.
+Packer was the most influential book in my life when I was 19 years old.
 This was followed by How to be a Christian Without Being Religious by Fritz Ridenour and many others that became the punctuation marks of my spiritual life.

 Why did you become an agent?

 In early 2003 I was offered a job by the head of The Literary Group, a New York agency.
 The offer came during the short window between the announced sale of Bethany House Publishers and the official takeover by the Baker Publishing Group.
 After nearly a month of research, discussion, and a visit to New York, I made the decision to join the agency.
-I stayed with them for little over a year.
-In early summer 2004 I formed my own agency, The Steve Laube Agency.
+I stayed with them for a little over a year.
+In early summer 2004, I formed my own agency, The Steve Laube Agency.